mikewest/internetdrafts/first-party-cookies/draft.md

       {{first-and-third-party}}).

-    * If the cookie's `first-party-only-flag` is true, then exclude the cookie if the HTTP request's method is not `GET` and the origin of the document which originated the request is not the same as the origin of the HTTP request's URI.
+    * If the cookie's `first-party-only-flag` is true, then exclude the cookie if the HTTP request's method is not safe and the origin of the document which originated the request is not the same as the origin of the HTTP request's URI.